-Can you tell a Southern right whale from its blow?
+How can you tell a southern right whale from its blow?

-The white-bellied sea-eagle has an awe-inspiring wingspan of up to 2.2 metres.
+The white-bellied sea-eagle has a wingspan of up to 2.2 metres.

-The white bellied sea-eagle is a particularly special bird at Booderee as it is the guardian of the Aboriginal people of Wreck Bay and features on the Booderee National Park logo.
+It is a particularly special bird at Booderee because it is the guardian of the Aboriginal people of Wreck Bay and features on the Booderee National Park logo.